 On International Woman’s Day, it’s a reminder that woman can control their narrative.
 However, though our perspectives are dynamic there will always be a force that tries to diminish our light.
 In a patriarchal society, women continue to break boundaries by being more vocal.
 Amidst chaos and backlash, women will continue to persevere and seek to inspire.
 So on this day, we honor womxn and their will to break glass ceilings.
-Brown Girl writer Aishwariya Viswamitra encompasses these statements in a poem.
+BG Aishwariya encompasses these statements in a poem.

 I’m Only a Woman

 I’ve seen posts around saying, “She is not just a woman; she’s a sister, a student, a mother…” and so on.

 I don’t need superlatives to describe me, and I don’t need my relationship with other people to define me.

 I don’t need your adjectives or your comparisons.

 “She’s pretty but smart,” “Smart but athletic,” “Athletic but wears heels,” “Wears heels but isn’t insecure,” “Isn’t insecure but wears makeup,” “Wears makeup but likes to be alone”…